curtburk/AI-Factory-PPT-Creation/README.md

 **http://192.xxx.xx.xxx:8888**

-(Replace `192.xxx.xx.xxx` with the actual IP of the ZGX Nano if different.)
+(The actual IP of your machine will print with the clickable link)

 ---